How to break a habit

 - Avoid triggers - try to stay away from people, places and situations that could trigger your habit (see Triggers: how to avoid them)

-- Look after yourself - eat well, sleep lots and spend time with people you trust
+- Look after yourself - eat well, sleep lots and spend time with people you trust (see some other tips for looking after yourself)

 - Stop for a short while - if you’re not ready to drop a habit for good, you could just see how it feels to give it up for a bit